 Food costs are one of the hardest expenses to rein in when traveling.
 If you have a hotel room without a fridge, you don't have a good way to hang on to your leftovers for future meals.
 It's all too easy to shrug at that half-uneaten plate and go on your way.

-Most destinations have seasonal off periods.
-If you head to Yellowstone in the summer you'll be joining three million other visitors, but in the winter you'll be able to find lodging and fares for less.
+Most destinations have seasonal peak seasons and off-season periods.
+If you head to Yellowstone National Park in the summer you'll be joining three million other visitors, but travel in the winter you'll be able to find lodging and fares for a lot less.
 When it's summer where you live, it's off-season somewhere, so do your research to figure out a good spot to visit for less for your summer travel this year.

 If you're not good at math, knowing how much you're spending when traveling abroad is very confusing.
 Make sure you understand the exchange rate of the country you're visiting, and download an app or create a cheat sheet to help you translate the costs of your transactions into dollars.

-Check the terms of your credit card before you head out of the country.
-Many will charge you a percentage per transaction when you travel internationally, but there are plenty of credit cards that don't.
-There's no reason to pay those fees if you don't have to.
+Better yet, check the terms of your credit card before you head out of the country.
+Many will charge you a percentage per transaction when you travel internationally, but there are plenty of credit cards without international transaction fees.
+There's no reason to pay those fees.

-And it’s a good idea to contact the bank or credit union that issued your credit and debit cards whenever you travel as many will flag (and possibly decline) out-of-state and out-of-country purchases if you haven’t given them a heads up.
+While you're calling about your credit card, it’s a good idea to contact the bank or credit union that issued your credit and debit cards whenever you travel as many will flag (and possibly decline) out-of-state and out-of-country purchases if you haven’t given them a heads up.
+Some may even have international purchases automatically turned off for your protection.
+Be sure you know before you leave home.

 Whether or not you're good about budgeting in your day-to-day life, a vacation budget can be a big help in keeping your spending on track.
 If you have a daily limit in mind, you'll be pickier about the activities you choose and come home to a healthier savings account.